search_icon

 With regard to the CNS, the injection of siRNAs against Sprouties into rat brains reduces the lesion size in response to endothelin-induced vasoconstriction (a model for stroke, Klimaschewski et al. 2016).
 Secondary brain damage is also significantly diminished in mice with reduced Sprouty2/4 levels.
 In response to kainate-induced excitotoxicity in the hippocampus, neuronal survival and reactive astrogliosis are enhanced in heterozygous Sprouty2/4 knock-outs as compared to their wild-type littermates (Thongrong et al. 2016).

 Furthermore, Sprouty2 is a key regulator of glial tumour formation in the brain.
 Elevated Sprouty2 levels and epidermal growth factor receptor (EGFR) amplification are striking features of glioblastoma (GBM) and correlate with reduced patient survival.
 Sprouty2 enhances EGFR induced signaling through inhibition of ubiquitination and endocytosis of EGFR.
 Levels of FGF receptor type 1 (FGFR1) are increased in GBM as well.
 Knockdown of Sprouty2 dramatically inhibits glioblastoma growth.
-Interestingly, ubiquitination of FGFR1 is decreased (in contrast to EGFR) and endocytosis enhanced.
+Ubiquitination of FGFR1 is decreased (in contrast to EGFR) and receptor endocytosis enhanced.
 ERK, AKT and PLC dependent signaling pathways are activated followed by premature S-phase entry.
-This results in DNA damage, cytotoxicity and disappearance of the tumor (Park et al. 2018, Hausott et al. 2019 and 2023).
+This results in DNA damage, cytotoxicity and disappearance of the tumor (Park et al. 2018, Hausott et al. 2019).
+On the other hand, overexpression of Sprouty2 limits FGF signaling in glioma cells by reducing FGFR1 levels and binding of PLCγ1 to the receptor (Hausott et al. 2024).

 Taken together, treatment with FGFs and interference with Sprouties may provide novel therapeutic strategies to increase and prolong growth factor signalling in the lesioned peripheral nervous system and in the diseased brain.